Machine Learning Interatomic Potentials Enable Molecular Dynamics Simulations of Doped MoS2: Acknowledgements

-We would like to thank Daniel Miliate for his technical assistance and review.
+The authors thank Daniel Miliate for his technical assistance and review.
 Dr. Fabrice Roncoroni and Dr. David Prendergast from LBNL for technical assistance.
 Dr. N. Scott Bobbitt, Dr. Michael Chandross and Dr. John F Curry from SNL for providing feedback on the work.